About These Materials

-The course contains nine units; each of the first eight are anchored by a few big ideas in grade 6 mathematics.
+Each course contains nine units; each of the first eight are anchored by a few big ideas in grade-level mathematics.
 Units contain between 15 and 20 lesson plans.
 Each unit has a diagnostic assessment for the beginning of the unit and an end-of-unit assessment.
 Longer units also have a mid-unit assessment.
-The last unit in the course is structured differently, and contains optional lessons that help students apply and tie together big ideas from the year.
+The last unit in each course is structured differently, and contains optional lessons that help students apply and tie together big ideas from the year.

 The time estimates in these materials refer to instructional time.
 Each lesson plan is designed to fit within a 45–50 minute period.
 Some lessons contain optional activities that provide additional practice for teachers to use at their discretion.

 There are two ways students can interact with these materials.
 Students can work solely with printed workbooks or pdfs.
 Alternatively, if all students have access to an appropriate device, students can look at the task statements on that device and write their responses in a notebook or the print companion for the digital materials.
 It is recommended that if students are to access the materials this way, they keep the notebook carefully organized so that they can go back to their work later.

 Teachers can access the teacher materials either in print or in a browser.
 A classroom with a digital projector is recommended.